 Petrol, diesel gets costlier as govt hikes excise duty; check latest price in your city

-Petrol, diesel gets costlier as govt hikes excise duty; check latest price in your city here

 New Delhi, July 06: A day after Finance Minister Nirmala Sitharaman proposed to increase excise duty on fuels, petrol and diesel prices rose by at least Rs 2.4 and Rs 2.36 a litre respectively across metro cities on Saturday.